Njoto: PKI leader

 In March 1962, Njoto and Aidit were appointed ministers without specific responsibilities, only coordinating or advisory roles.
 According to a PKI report published on 14 April 1964, Njoto was at a large meeting of farmers in Klaten.
 He stated that the land reform law could only be reached by people's actions and a patriotic and democratic government.
 After Sukarno was appointed as the president for life by the Provisional People's Consultative Assembly (MPRS), in September 1964, Njoto was appointed as state minister in the Dwikora Cabinet responsible for supervision of land reform.

 Between 1963 and 1964, Njoto travelled to the Soviet Union several times to establish links between PKI and the Communist Party of the Soviet Union.
 He was accompanied by Rita, an Indonesian literature student in Moscow.
 According to Soetarni, Njoto's wife, Rita was the translator between Indonesian and Russian.
 At the end of 1964, Soetarni was depressed about the rumour that Njoto would marry Rita.
 Soetarni was pregnant with her the sixth child when the rumour started.
 She said she would divorce Njoto if the rumour proved to be true.
 According to Joesoef Isak, Njoto had fallen in love with Rita.
 Isak claimed that Soetarni was more beautiful, but Njoto claimed that Rita was more intellectual.
 According to a source from Tempo, Rita was a KGB agent.
 The source claimed that anyone visiting the Soviet Union would be accompanied by a KGB agent.
 After the affair between Njoto and Rita became known to the party, Njoto was dismissed from all functional positions in the party.
 However, Njoto still attended party meetings except those held by Politbiro.

 In April 1964, Njoto used the term "Sukarnoisme" in a speech in Palembang.
 The PKI, especially Aidit, considered that Njoto betrayed communism by using this term.
 Njoto was later replaced as Chairman of Agitation and Propaganda by Oloan Hutapea, though the real reason was the affair between Njoto and Rita.

 According to a Tempo magazine source, after the removal, Sukarno wanted Njoto to form a new party called the Indonesian People's Party (Partai Rakyat Indonesia) with Sukarnoism as the principle, but the idea was never realised.

-Early June 1965, Njoto and Subandrio discussed the implementation of the Sino-Indonesian Agreement with Chou En Lai in Canton.
+Early June 1965, Njoto and Subandrio discussed the implementation of the Sino-Indonesian Agreement with Zhou Enlai in Guangzhou.
 Njoto wrote the speech given by Sukarno on the Celebration of Independence Day 17 August 1965, which was about corruption and counter-revolutionaries.